juju/docs/src/en/controllers-creating.md

 The controller will be deployed upon Ubuntu 18.04 LTS (Bionic) by default.

-For our example, we name the resulting LXD controller 'lxd-bionic' to reflect
+Here, we name the resulting LXD controller 'lxd-bionic' to reflect that:
-that:

 ```bash
 juju bootstrap localhost lxd-bionic